 Earned and unearned income

 If your child has both earned income and unearned income, things get a bit more complicated.
-Your child will need to file his or her own 2016 return if either unearned income exceeds the $1,050 threshold or if earned income exceeds the $6,300 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child's earned income (up to $5,950) plus $350.
+Your child will need to file their own 2017 return if either unearned income exceeds the $1,050 threshold or earned income exceeds the $6,350 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child's earned income (up to $6,000) plus $350.

 You may be able to include a dependent child's income on your tax return if the income consists entirely of interest and dividends (as opposed to capital gains), if the amount of the unearned income is less than $10,000, and if the child is under age 19 or a full-time student under age 24.
-But other than avoiding the hassle of preparing and filing an additional tax return for your child, there’s little to be gained from including a child’s unearned income on your tax return.
+There's little to be gained from including a child's unearned income on your tax return—other than avoiding the hassle of preparing and filing an additional tax return for your child—which may be a compelling reason, many would argue.

 Keeping a significant amount of investment assets in a child's name used to be a popular tax strategy, because it allowed investment income to be taxed at the child's presumably lower rate.
 The so-called "kiddie tax" enacted in 1986 was aimed at preventing parents from abusing this strategy, and in 2006 the rules became even more restrictive.

 Although there's little tax advantage to having investments in a child's name, it still might have some educational value.
 Opening an investment account for a child—and periodically contributing to it—can be a good way to engage the child in the fundamentals of investing.
 But keep an eye on the child's account earnings.
-If they begin to exceed $2,100 a year, when unearned income above that amount will be taxed at the parent’s highest marginal tax rate, you might want to make some adjustments.
+If they begin to exceed $2,100 a year, when progressively higher tax rates come into play, you might want to make some adjustments.

 This question is not specifically about paying taxes, but it is a frequently asked follow-up to the question of whether investment accounts should be put in a child’s name.
 A good starting point for finding the answer is the federal formula for calculating the expected family contribution (EFC) toward a higher education.
 Get an estimate with the College Board EFC calculator.

-Although the EFC formula is adjusted from year to year, in general it incorporates 20% of a student's assets (money, investments, business interests, and real estate); 50% of a student's income (after a $6,300 threshold); 0% to 5.6% of the parents' assets (not including the family house and retirement assets); and 0% to 47% of a parent's income (based on a sliding scale).
+Although the EFC formula is adjusted from year to year, in general it incorporates 20% of a student's assets (money, investments, business interests, and real estate); 50% of a student's income (after a $6,420 threshold); 2.6% to 5.6% of the parents' assets (not including the family house and retirement assets owned by parents or child); and 22% to 47% of a parent's income (based on a sliding scale).

 For most students, the potential negative impact of part-time or summer employment on the college aid income formula isn’t going to outweigh the many financial and life lessons learned by having a job.
 In addition, college financial aid experts point out that the formula for calculating aid eligibility is subject to change, that many colleges have their own formulas, and that financial aid officers have great latitude in deciding how much aid a child receives and in what form.